 Also of interest is that Eagan has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Eagan telecommute to their jobs.
 Overall, about 13.51% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 If knowledge is power, Eagan is a pretty powerful place.
 52.62% of the adults in Eagan have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Eagan in 2018 was $50,879, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $203,516 for a family of four.
 However, Eagan contains both very wealthy and poor people as well.

 Eagan is a very ethnically-diverse city.
 The people who call Eagan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Eagan residents report their race to be White, followed by Asian.
-Important ancestries of people in Eagan include Norwegian, Irish, Swedish, and English.
+The greatest number of Eagan residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Eagan include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in Eagan is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Spanish.